Pet Insurance Waiting Periods: Accident, Illness, Orthopedic

 The three waiting period types

-Accident waiting period — typically 1–14 days
+Accident waiting period — zero in Florida; 1–14 days elsewhere

-Illness waiting period — typically 14–30 days
+Illness waiting period — up to 30 days in Florida; 14–30 elsewhere

-Orthopedic waiting period — typically 6 months
+Orthopedic waiting period — capped at 30 days in Florida; up to 6 months elsewhere

 Carrier-by-carrier comparison